jagos97/RollPlay/README.md

 ### Chatting
 Now let's say you want to have a normal chat with one of your friends on the app.
 There are many ways to chat, along with different types of chat.
 You can open your party chat in the parties page or talk to one of your friends in the friends page.
 There is also a lot of chat options in the chat menu at the bottom.
 Let's try the most interactive one we have though.

-1. Click on the chat button on the nav bar
+1. Click on the chat button on the navbar
 2. Click on `Other Chats` at the top
 3. Click on the second chat there with `Dragon's Bane`
 4. Tell him about your hesitation to kill Thorin.